 Please also refer to our general air travel page for information on aviation safety and security.

 You are subject to the local laws of Ireland.
-If you're arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
-But we can't get you out of trouble or out of jail.
+If you are arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+But we cannot get you out of trouble or out of jail.
 Research laws before travelling, especially for an extended stay.

 Some Australian criminal laws, such as those relating to money laundering, bribery of foreign public officials, terrorism, forced marriage, female genital mutilation, child pornography, and child sex tourism, apply to Australians overseas.
 Australians who commit these offences while overseas may be prosecuted in Australia.